 The cookie cup itself is made from Pillsbury Chocolate Chip refrigerated dough.
 It’s so easy to work with.
 I found that using refrigerated dough taste great, is easy, and really cuts down the prep work on this recipe.

 At the bottom of the cookie cup is a Reese’s Peanut Butter Cup.
-Then I piped in chocolate peanut butter filling made with cream cheese, icing sugar and Reese’s spread.
+Then I piped in peanut butter filling made with cream cheese, powdered sugar and peanut butter.
 Talk about decadence!

 Just look at that!
 I had to cut them open to show you what it looked like inside.
 Sink your teeth deep into one of these wicked treats.